Your Breath Holds A Key

 We breathe.
 All day, all night.

-Gratefully we don't have to think about it.
-If it required our conscious thought, we'd all be dead by now, having let it lapse at least somewhere during a day of activity.
+Gratefully, we don't have to think about it.
+If it required our conscious thought, we'd all be dead by now, having let it lapse at least somewhere during a day of activity, racing to work, getting a cup of coffee, avoiding a traffic jam.
 Never mind trying to consciously breathe while we sleep.

-Our breath can just simply be there, or we can choose to shine our awareness on it.
-Within our breath is a key to our awakening, a deeper awareness.
+Our breath is simply there, or we can choose to shine our awareness on it.
+As quoted above, our breath is a key to our awakening, a deeper awareness.

 Our breath is precious.
 It's the first thing that connects us to this earth at our birth.
 We can be born, but without the invisible cord of our breath that ties us to this earth, we won't be able to stay.

 When I first started working in Labor and Delivery, I felt sad when the newborns cried.
-That is, until I realized how deeply healthy it was when their lungs filled with air and they announced their entrance onto this planet.
-A delivery that remained in frightening silence dropped my heart to the floor as we scrambled to save a little one.
+That is, until I realized how deeply healthy it was when their lungs filled with air and they proclaimed their entrance onto this planet with a loud cry.
+My heart dropped to the floor when a delivery remained in frightening silence as we scrambled to save a little one.